mozilla/sccache/README.md

 By default, sccache will fail your build if it fails to successfully communicate with its associated server.
 To have sccache instead gracefully failover to the local compiler without stopping, set the environment variable `SCCACHE_IGNORE_SERVER_IO_ERROR=1`.

-<B>For versions of cmake 3.25 and later</B>, to compile with MSVC, you have to use the new `CMAKE_MSVC_DEBUG_INFORMATION_FORMAT` option, meant to configure the `-Z7` flag.
+**For versions of cmake 3.25 and later**, to compile with MSVC, you have to use the new `CMAKE_MSVC_DEBUG_INFORMATION_FORMAT` option, meant to configure the `-Z7` flag.
 Additionally, you must set the cmake policy number 0141 to the NEW setting:
 ```cmake
 set(CMAKE_MSVC_DEBUG_INFORMATION_FORMAT Embedded)
 cmake_policy(SET CMP0141 NEW)